vteja11/SpendAnalyzer/README.md

 1. Make sure java is properly installed by typing "java -version" in console
 2. Make sure JAVA_HOME is set to same jdk version as java
 3. Make sure maven is installed properly by typing "mvn -v"
 4. If you have problems with maven try to download binary archives rather than source archives
+   Example: Error: Could not find or load main class org.codehaus.plexus.classworlds.launcher.Launcher Download maven binary archives(Link provided in Environment Setup Section)
-5. This project is tested in both Windows OS and Linux OS.
-If OS related problems occur please search online
+6. This project is tested in both Windows OS and Linux OS.
+If any OS related problems occur please search online
 ```